 Buckwheat waffles are a wonderful gluten-free breakfast that everyone will enjoy.
 In this recipe, the crispy squares are kicked up a notch with a delicious Greek yogurt glaze, plus a homemade (and extremely easy) strawberry-cherry compote.

 What is buckwheat exactly?
 While the ingredient's name may suggest that it's related to wheat, it's actually not a type of grass at all.
 The edible part of the crop is a fruit seed that's related to plants such as rhubarb.
 The seeds that are used to make the flour are a complex carbohydrate packed with added health benefits from its relatively high magnesium and iron content.
 It's also full of fiber, which is great for digestion.

 Once the seeds are milled, buckwheat is often used to make bread and Japanese soba noodles.
-It has a great texture that's similar to regular flour, so it's a great alternative for those who are living gluten-free, but still want to enjoy dishes like waffles and pancakes.
-It has a nuttier flavor than regular flour so ingredients like strawberries and cinnamon complement them nicely, but if you're in a time crunch, feel free to serve them with maple syrup or even peanut butter!
+It has a texture that's similar to regular flour, so it's a good alternative for those who are living gluten free but still want to enjoy dishes like waffles and pancakes.
+It has a nuttier flavor than regular flour so ingredients like strawberries and cinnamon complement the waffles nicely, but if you're in a time crunch, feel free to serve them with maple syrup or even peanut butter.

 For the Waffles:

 1 teaspoon baking powder

 For the Compote: